-Funding: CDBG Responsible Agency: Administrative Services Department, Public Works Department Objectives: Continued implementation of neighborhood public improvements, property maintenance ordinance, design review, and historical preservation ordinance.
+Funding: CDBG Responsible Agency: Administrative Services Department, Public Works Department Objectives: ▪ Continued implementation of neighborhood public improvements, property maintenance ordinance, design review, and historical preservation ordinance.
+Prioritize investments in public facility and infrastructure projects that improve the quality of life for residents in Downtown Banning and the neighborhood east of N. San Gorgonio Avenue and north of I-10, with input from community members and stakeholders.
+Apply for at least two grants for public works improvements in these neighborhoods during the planning period. ▪ Apply for at least two neighborhood improvement grants by 2029.
 Timeframe: This program should be monitored annually and implemented on an ongoing basis through the remainder of the planning period.